 • Once authorized, apply for a Visa Application (Long-Term Visa) at the Portuguese Embassy or Consulate in your home country.

-• When you arrive in Portugal, apply for a Residence Permit from the Portuguese Immigration and Borders Service (SEF).
+• When you arrive in Portugal, apply for a Residence Permit.

 The documents required may vary, but typically you’ll need your passport, proof of sufficient financial means, criminal record certificate, accommodation, medical insurance, and work contract or job offer.